 Being clever, knowledgeable and able to outsmart your enemies is not good enough.
 The operative word is “good”.
 Machivallian geniuses are simply no good individuals – in fact they are the epitome of pure evil.
 Their only purpose in life is to acquire power and control over their fellow humans.
-In the process, these predators manipulated and destroyed everything and everyone they touched, and finally they destroyed themselves.
+In the process, these predators manipulated, polluted and destroyed everything and everyone they touched, and finally they destroyed themselves.

-To live smart and play safe, we bone up on Solomon's prudent strategy for life, and if possible, learn them by heart, so that they are always at the tip of the tongue to remind, restrain and re-align our actions, speech and general conduct.
-I suspect Solomon himself too needed all the proverbs he could muster to help him manage and please his thousand wives!
+To live smart and play safe, we bone up on Solomon’s prudent strategy for life, and if possible, learn them by heart, so that they are always at the tip of the tongue to remind, restrain and re-align our actions, speech and general conduct.
+I suspect Solomon himself too needed all the proverbs and pious statements he could muster to help him manage and please his thousand wives!

 With technology and the Internet, we now have too much information overloading our lives.
 We know how to manage our job, run our business and acquire material ease and comfort.

 What we lack is wisdom, which is knowledge plus moral insight.
-I believe King Solomon's Book of Proverbs will provide that crucial understanding to transmute the raw chunk of knowledge to the gold of wisdom.
-Without wisdom, all our knowledge and cleverness make us no better than the Lewis Libbys, Karl Roves and other predators of political and corporate America.
+I believe King Solomon’s Book of Proverbs will provide that crucial understanding to transmute the raw chunk of knowledge to the gold of wisdom.
+Without wisdom, all our knowledge and cleverness make us no better than the Lewis Libbys, Karl Roves and other predators of the political and corporate world.